danitinez/GooglePlaces-Carthage/README.md

-This is a fork from  https://github.com/leoneparise/GooglePlaces-Carthage repositorie.
-I have updated it to last 2.7 version.
+This is a fork from  https://github.com/leoneparise/GooglePlaces-Carthage repository.
+I have updated it to the 2.7 version.
+I will try to keep it up to date with the next releases of the GMaps Libs.

+Please feel free to comment or open an issue if you find any problem.

 ### Installation with Carthage